crowz-fx/fx_script-chrome_extension_template-r/README.md

 ```

 ## Shell execution and parameters
-There are 3 ways to execute this script;
+There are 2 ways to execute this script;
 1. Script with parameters
-2. Script with a params.txt file passed in
-3. Script with no parameters or params.txt file and hence run interactively
+2. Script with no parameters and hence run interactively

 ### Execution
 All of the required options and any optional ones you want to specify